DON’T BURN VERMONT

 Improper handling of prescription medications will lead to unwanted environmental degradation, as well as putting yourself and others in danger of theft and drug abuse.
 Prescription drug takeback events are held at least twice a year, so look out for those in the news.
 If there is no upcoming event, the following procedures must be taken to dispose of prescription drugs:

 - Pills and liquids: In Rutland, there are several options for disposal of medications.
 The Rutland County Sheriff’s Department will accept all types of prescription drugs that are not in syringes or sharp containers.
 Their office is located at 88 Grove Street, Rutland, VT 05701.
 It is open from 6:00 AM – Midnight from Monday to Saturday and 6 AM – 8:00 PM on Sundays.
 There is now a MedSafe drop off bin at the Rutland Regional Medical Center Pharmacy available for anonymous drop-off Monday to Friday from 7 AM – 5 PM.

 - Empty Needles/Syringes: Contain the needles in a sturdy plastic container such as a laundry detergent bottle.
 Tape the container shut, and label it “DO NOT RECYCLE.”
 Only then may it be thrown in the trash.
-Read the Department of Health Guidelines on Discarding Syringes for proper safety in handling and disposal of sharps.
+For more information on sharps disposal, visit this website.

 COMMUNITY EVENTS — DISPOSAL AID